KarlosMoodios/Web-App-DevOps-Project/README.md

 </details>

 ## Kubernetes Deployment to AKS
+Kubernetes automates tasks of container management, including built-in commands for deploying applications, rolling out chaanges to applications, scaling applications up or down to fit changing needs, monitoring applications and more, making it easier to manage applications.
+Having Kubernetes on an AKS cluster reduces the complexity of deployment and core management tasks such as upgrade coordination.
+The Azure platform manages the control plane.

 I then created the `application-manifest.yaml` file to set up Kubernetes deployment for the applcation.
 There is a `Deployment` and a `Service` in this manifest.
 <br><img src="./images/application-manifest.yaml.png">
 <details>